 LFLTF will develop policy recommendations for consideration by TAC relating to the integration of large flexible loads into the ERCOT System.
 LFLTF will consider policies related to planning, markets, operations, and large load interconnection processes; review related market rules; and consider associated Revision Requests.

-LFLTF shall not debate policy issues beyond ERCOT’s authority under state law.
+LFLTF shall list policy issues beyond ERCOT’s authority under state law.
 Market Participants may identify any such issues to the Public Utility Commission of Texas (PUCT) and/or other state policymakers.

 Participation: